Colby College, one of the country’s premier independent liberal arts colleges, is a private institution located in Waterville, Maine.

 Alumnus in Action

-Justin is currently working as a clinical research assistant in cardiology at Boston Children’s Hospital.
-He will be doing research for two years and applying to medical school for the fall of 2016.
+Justin worked as a clinical research assistant in cardiology at Boston Children’s Hospital before enrolling in the Tufts University School of Medicine in the fall of 2016.